Rise of Software-as-a-Service: How to Choose What Fits a Marina or Boatyard

 The size of a facility, whether it has one or multiple facilities, the different services it offers, the location, how technologically progressive its boaters are, how many transient bookings it takes each year and the facility’s access to good internet are all things to consider when choosing a new software system.

-A key differentiator between marina software systems is cloud hosted systems using a Software-as-a-Service (SaaS) business model, or a locally hosted product with a one-time purchase and additional fees for updates, customization and bug fixes.
+A key differentiator between marina software systems are cloud hosted systems using a Software-as-a-Service (SaaS) business model, or a locally hosted product with a one-time purchase and additional fees for updates, customization and bug fixes.
 This article will explore cloud hosted software and SaaS with the goal of helping marinas decide what kind of software is the best fit for their different facilities.

 Rise of Cloud Computing